Policies - Sustainable Australia Party

 Policy: Better respect our senior citizens and work to improve their quality of life, while celebrating Australia’s increasing life expectancy as a sign of a successful society.

-Includes: Return the standard retirement age and access to age pension to 65 | Develop better quality aged, community and home care facilities and standards More
+Key policy methods: Return the standard retirement age and access to age pension to 65 | Develop better quality aged, community and home care facilities and standards

 Animals & Biodiversity